 The Connecticut Health Insurance Exchange (Access Health Ct) began offering medical coverage to residents of the state beginning in October of 2013.
-Policies were effective in 2014 and pre-existing conditions no longer impact the rate you pay.
+2015 Open Enrollment starts on November 15th (2014) and pre-existing conditions continue to no longer impact the rate you pay.
 Affordable plans for individuals, families and small business owners are available and the state operates the website instead of the federal government.

 Currently, names of uninsured persons are being collected at town-meetings across the state.
 Presumably, they will be contacted sometime in the future.
 New Haven and Bridgeport are two cities that have been given special attention since they have a higher than expected percentage of persons that are without coverage.
 Also, advertising will probably be noticed on television, radio and billboards.
 Feel free to view quotes here if you would like an early start.